Chorley: Education

 Some independent schools are also present just outside the borough.
 Most Chorley children go on to attend the nearby Runshaw College in Leyland.
-Runshaw College has also expanded into the former administration site of ROF Chorley and is using, amongst others, the main administration building.
+Runshaw College had also expanded into the former administration site of ROF Chorley and was using, amongst others, the main administration building.
+It is no longer using the site.

 Lancashire College, based in Chorley, is a part of Lancashire County Council's Lancashire Adult Learning, offering a wide range of courses, a speciality being intensive residential language courses.
 From 1905 to 1981, the town was home to Chorley Training College (from the 1960s known as Chorley 'Day' Training College), designed by the Victorian and Edwardian architect Henry Cheers, and the town centre building now occupying this site is now Chorley Public Library.

 Sport

 Chorley is home to the semi professional football team, Chorley F.C., known as the Magpies due to their black and white strip.
 Founded as a rugby team in 1875, they switched to playing football eight years later.
-Since then they have had limited success, with their most memorable moments being two appearances in the second round of the FA Cup, and two seasons in the Football Conference in the late 1980s.
-They played in the National League in the 2019/20 season having won promotion from the National League North in the previous season, but were relegated back to the National League North.
-The team gained fame after qualifying for the 4th round of the 2020-21 season of the FA Cup.
+Since then they have had limited success, with their most memorable moments being two appearances in the second round of the FA Cup and two seasons in the Football Conference in the late 1980s.
+They played in the National League in the 2019–20 season having won promotion from the National League North in the previous season, but were relegated back to the National League North.
+The team qualified for the 4th round of the 2020–21 season of the FA Cup.

 The town and surrounding boroughs boast a number of cricket clubs, with two teams taking the town's name.
-Chorley Cricket Club currently play in the Northern League, and were finalists in the ECB National Club Cricket Championship for three consecutive seasons from 1994 to 1996, winning the trophy on the first two occasions.
+Chorley Cricket Club currently play in the Northern League and were finalists in the ECB National Club Cricket Championship for three consecutive seasons from 1994 to 1996, winning the trophy on the first two occasions.
 Chorley St James Cricket Club are the second side in the town, competing in the Southport & District Amateur Cricket League, having been members of the Chorley League until its demise in 2005.

-The town is home to the Chorley Buccaneers American Football Club.
+The town is home to the Chorley Buccaneers American football Club.
 Founded in the year 2000, the Bucs now have eight competitive teams and over 120 players competing in the BAFA National Leagues structure.
 They are based at Parklands Academy in Chorley.
-The club has three National Championship titles to their name in their 17-year existence, most recently in 2016.